jalvarezz13/STExpressKit/README.md

 2. Install dependencies with `npm install` or `yarn`
 3. Start the server using `npm start` or `yarn start`

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result and the SuperTokens dashboard at [http://localhost:3000/auth/dashboard](http://localhost:3000/auth/dashboard).
+Open [http://localhost:3000/auth/dashboard](http://localhost:3000/auth/dashboard) with your browser to see the SuperTokens dashboard 🎢

 ## ⭐ Features